kema-dev/ft_transcendence/docs/kema/kema.md

 ## ongoing

+* fix duplicate entries in `lobby_name` table (maybe flush more often)
+* do not flush user lobbies on page refresh (no `onMounted`)
+* sync players in lobbies (existing players, new players in lobby, player leaving lobby)
-* fix backend crash when user in `login` cookie is not in database
+* make user join conditionally (if the lobby is not full)
-* fix lobbies list listing
-* find about `lobby_name` to group players (how to make a player join a lobby / socket.io rooms)
 * do not let non-owner players to change settings / start the game
-* sync players in lobbies (existing players, new players in lobby, player leaving lobby)
 * make `start` false when the game is over
-* make a join button in lobbies list
 * make a play again button
-* do not flush user lobbies on update

 ## later

+* clean up warnings in containers creations
-* make players shown on hover and a join button
+* make players shown on hover
 * check identity of users istead of just checking if they are logged in (send session + login and check login against decoded session)
 * make a refresh token function in backend and frontend (for frontend, ask for a refresh if $date + x > expiration\\_date$)
 * fix "depends_on" directive in docker-compose.yml (use healthcheck)